jez/blog/source/_posts/2021-05-29-union-types-checked-exceptions.markdown

 Before I dive in: chances are you're reading this because you asked the question above and someone linked you this.
-Or maybe you saw the title and just happpened to click.
+Or maybe you saw the title and just happened to click.
 Either way, I'm going to take for granted that you know what I mean by "checked exceptions."
 If you want a quick refresher, jump down to the [Appendix](#appendix) and then come back.